The Unofficial FAQ

 19. Can I buy just a SIM card?

-From 7-Eleven, no. However, you can buy one from an existing 7-Eleven customer; try the phone exchange forum.
+You can also buy one from an existing 7-Eleven customer; try the phone exchange forum.

 20. Where can I buy a phone compatible with 7-Eleven Speak Out Wireless?

-At most 7-Eleven stores in Canada.
+At most 7-Eleven stores in Canada, on the Speak Out website, or in the forums.
 You can also use an unlocked GSM phone (see FAQ #22).

 21. How much does a phone cost?

-The cheapest one is about $59 (Nokia 1661).
-Usually they have a few more expensive Nokias.
+The cheapest one usually about $100.
+Usually they have more expensive phones as well.
 Wait for a promotion and you can get the cheapest phone at a discount.
-The airtime needs to be activated within 90 days and lasts for 365 days after activation.
+The airtime needs to be activated within 365 days and lasts for 365 days after activation.

 22. Can I use my existing unlocked phone?

 Yes.
-Just buy a 7-Eleven phone and put the SIM card into your existing phone.
-Note that you need to have a GSM phone (one with a SIM card) and not a CDMA phone (which Telus, Bell, Virgin Mobile, and a lot of other providers use).
+Just buy a 7-Eleven SIM and put the SIM card into your existing phone.
+Note that you need to have a GSM phone (one that takes a SIM card).
 If your phone was locked to the Rogers Wireless Canada network, then you should be able to use a 7-Eleven SIM card without even unlocking the Rogers phone.

 The best way to tell whether a phone is unlocked is simply to swap in a SIM card from a different network.
 You will get a warning and not be able to make calls with the foreign SIM if the phone is locked.